In a Nutshell

 1. Solana Programs invoke the Light Protocol System Program to update compressed state

-1. The protocol validates the state (validity of read state, sum checks, ownership checks)
+1. The protocol validates the state (validity of existing state, sum checks, ownership checks)

 2. The protocol enforces a schema: Classic Accounts → Compressed Accounts.
 Compressed accounts have a layout similar to classic accounts

-4. State Updates: At the end of a transaction, the new state is recorded as a log on the ledger
+4. State Updates: At the end of an instruction, the new state is recorded as a log on the Solana ledger

-5. Photon RPC Nodes: These nodes index and persist the logs, making the compressed account state available to clients via the ZK Compression RPC API
+5. Photon RPC Nodes: These nodes index the state changes, making the compressed account state available to clients via the ZK Compression RPC API

-6. Forester nodes (cranks): Interact with the Account Compression Program to empty queues, and roll-over trees, where compressed state is stored.
+6. Forester Nodes (Keeper Nodes): Interact with the Account Compression Program to empty queues and rollover state trees.

 Last updated